python/devguide/security/psrt.rst

 vulnerability report in the past six months since the last report was generated.
 The Steering Council may remove members of the PSRT with a simple vote.

+Release Managers must be members of the PSRT for the duration of their term.
-Members of the PSRT who are a Release Manager or Steering Council member may remain in the PSRT regardless of inactivity in vulnerability reports.
-When a Release Manager's term ends, their PSRT membership becomes a regular membership subject to the inactivity policy above.
+Steering Council members and the release team experts may join the PSRT if they wish.
+All of these members may remain in the PSRT regardless of inactivity in vulnerability reports.
+When a member leaves these roles, their PSRT membership becomes a regular membership subject to the inactivity policy above.
 PSRT admins are not exempt from the inactivity policy and are included in the report of inactive members.

 .. _similar to core team nominations: https://devguide.python.org/core-team/join-team/